mkrnr/stenoblog/_posts/2019-07-21-working-on-a-german-steno-theory.md

 Also most key combinations to form other letters are the same.
 By the way: The layout images were creating by manipulating the HTML on Ted's [Art of Chording](https://www.artofchording.com/) website and taking screenshots...

-Plover makes it super easy to add a new theory and the above layout can be found on [GitHub](https://github.com/mkrnr/plover_german_regenpfeifer).
+Plover makes it super easy to add a new theory and the above layout can be found on [GitHub](https://github.com/mkrnr/plover_regenpfeifer).
 For now, it can be installed manually with the following command:

 ```
 .\plover_console.exe -s plover_plugins install <path-to-regenpfeifer-git-repo>
 ```

-At some point you should also find it in the Plover Plugin Manager as `plover_german_regenpfeifer` but I'd like to add some orthography rules before uploading the first version.
+At some point you should also find it in the Plover Plugin Manager as `plover_regenpfeifer` but I'd like to add some orthography rules before uploading the first version.
 And yeah, I want to call this theory [Regenpfeifer](https://de.wikipedia.org/wiki/Regenpfeifer) which is German for plover and directly translates to rain whistler :-)

 Creating the Plover plugin for the Regenpfeifer system was a nice first step but the way more challenging task is to build a dictionary.